 This is what I am trying to get at.
 What is Ireland's way?
 What are we doing to assist the people of Afghanistan?
 Year after year they continue to live with insecurity and fear.
 Are we providing aid to those displaced by the war?
 Are we going to do anything to assist them in efforts to try to end the war?
 That is where we need to concentrate.
 Others will supply weaponry and power from the air and so on.
 I believe we need to say something different and we need a different approach.
 That is why I am asking these questions.
 I am not trying to score points.

 I accept that.
 Attacks in recent months have been especially devastating and relentless.
 In January, the Taliban conducted two attacks.
 One was on Kabul's Intercontinental Hotel and the other involved an ambulance suicide bomb.
 Of particular concern is the rising influence of Daesh in the region.
 The group claimed responsibility for a suicide bomb attack on 21 March near the shrine in Kabul that killed 31 people.
 A suicide bomb on 22 April at a voter registration centre in Kabul killed 57 people.
 On 30 April, the group attacked central Kabul killing 25 people, including nine journalists.
 This is what a government and a state have to try to respond to.
 It is not easy.
-I believe Ireland can speak out in terms of adherence with international law.
+I believe Ireland can speak out in terms of adherence to international law.

 We can try to ensure that when atrocities take place they are properly investigated.
 We can and do support refugee populations in the region, although our primary focus is on Syria.
 We have spent more than €100 million supporting refugees in the past ten years or thereabouts.